Shub1427/Shub1427.github.io/pages/gfx-hal-initials/display-window.md

     fn draw() {
       /**
-       * Draw calls are basically required to update our Window Frames, respective to OS's refresh rate.
+       * Draw calls are required to update our Window Frames, respective to OS's refresh rate.
        *
        * Thus we need the following:
        *  * Update our Current Frame Index, to keep a check on which frame we are.